TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/multitechconduit-mlinux/_index.md

                 ...
 ```

->Warning: Multitech devices require a `clksrc` of `0`.
+Multitech devices require a `clksrc` of `0`.
 Do not skip this step, or your device [will not work!](https://www.multitech.net/developer/software/lora/conduit-mlinux-convert-to-basic-packet-forwarder/#SX1301_conf)

 Finally, edit the configuration settings to start the `lora-packet-forwarder` by default, and disable the `lora-network-server`: